 The Guidance program focuses on the social-emotional development of students by teaching them problem-solving skills that can be applied in daily life.

 My first responsibility is serving as a proactive facilitator working toward the academic, social and personal goals of every student.
-I believe first steps in any environment are building trusting relationships.
+I believe in building trusting relationships with all students.
 Students respond when they know their Social Worker (and teachers) are interested and genuinely care.
 Serving as a School Social Worker provides the opportunity to address the needs of the whole school by providing classroom guidance, small group and individual counseling.
 This effort is best achieved through a collaborative effort.

 Last, but certainly not least is fostering the love of learning.
 This starts with adults modeling how a life-long learner thinks and behaves.
 Long gone are the days of teachers having all the answers.
 Part of fostering a growth mindset is presenting questioning, searching and struggling through challenges and curiosities of learning!
 Students need to be provided with genuine experiences and given opportunities to solve their own problems with guided support.
 Creating a secure and safe environment provides the foundation to allow students to focus on this process.
 Actively listening and providing strategic questioning empowers students to find their own answers.
 Also, offering new perspectives guides students through the process.

 Some of the programs that are being implemented at PLES help in building those trusting relationships, collaborative efforts and honing problem-solving skills.

 1. This year, PLES will use a Responsive Classroom approach in order to help build those trusting relationships between staff and students.
 This includes a morning meeting where students get to greet, share, do an activity and read a morning message every day.
 We also use a closing meeting to check on how the student's day went.
 We feel this helps to build relationships and engage our students.